 Jeroen Willemsen is a PhD student in Linguistics at Aarhus University.
 He conducted this interview for his previous linguistics blog fuzzygrammar.wordpress.com in 2016.

-The picture from Lingvistiska Samlarbilder was used with permission from Michael Parkvall.
+The picture from Lingvistiska Samlarbilder was used with permission from Mikael Parkvall.